2015 Charlie Hebdo Attacks Fast Facts

 January 13, 2015 -

 -- Funeral services are held in Israel for the four hostages killed in the kosher market.
-Israeli Prime Minister Benjamin Netanyahu attends.
+Netanyahu attends.

--- French President Francois Hollande awards The Order of L-gion d'Honneur, France's highest honor, posthumously to the three slain police officers in the attacks, during a memorial ceremony at the Prefecture de Police in Paris.
+-- Hollande awards The Order of Légion d'Honneur, France's highest honor, posthumously to the three slain police officers in the attacks, during a memorial ceremony at the Prefecture de Police in Paris.

 -- Bulgaria arrests Frenchman Fritz-Joly Joachin on a European arrest warrant, citing alleged ties to terrorists and a possible connection to the Kouachi brothers.